Aram Avakian: Life and work

 released on Sept.
 18, 2012, as part of a series of great rediscovered movies.
-Cineaste published this 1980's interview in advance of the 2012 DVD release:
+Cineaste published this 1980s interview in advance of the 2012 DVD release:

-Having worked as Francis Ford Coppola's editor on You're a Big Boy Now (1966) Avakian was brought on as the original editor of The Godfather (1972).
-However, problems arose between the two, with reports that Avakian was intentionally sabotaging the dailies being sent to the studio or at the very least bad-mouthing Coppola's abilities in order to hopefully replace him as director.
-While Paramount executive Jack Ballard was in favor of the replacement, ultimately head of production Robert Evans continued to back Coppola and Avakian was fired.

-Avakian directed Cops and Robbers (1973), One Night Stands and 11 Harrowhouse (1974). and a lost film made in Paris, in French, in the early 1970s.
+Avakian also directed and edited Cops and Robbers (1973), One Night Stands and 11 Harrowhouse (1974). and a lost film made in Paris, in French, in the early 1970s.

 From 1983 through 1986, Avakian was chairman of the film department at State University of New York at Purchase.

 Arthur Penn spoke at Avakian's 1987 memorial.
-Francis Coppola and Terry Southern wrote letters about Avakian, which were read aloud, and Gerry Mulligan played his saxophone, as well as others.
+Francis Ford Coppola and Terry Southern wrote letters about Avakian, which were read aloud, and Gerry Mulligan played his saxophone, as well as others.
 It was a packed house at the New York City Armenian cathedral.